sadigurs/sadigurs.github.io/_posts/2023-07-05-awesome-dp.md

 Check it out on GitHub: [menisadi/awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy)

-This list aims to provide a comprehensive collection of materials for understanding and implementing differential privacy techniques.
+This list aims to provide a collection of materials for understanding and implementing differential privacy techniques.
 It includes research papers, blog posts, tutorials, open-source projects, and more.

 Contributions are welcome!
 If you have resources to add, simply submit a pull request on GitHub.